jlangch/venice/doc/readme/json-lines.md

 ```

-JSON can be slurped from byte buffers, Java InputStreams, Readers, or files:
+*JSON Lines* can be slurped from byte buffers, Java InputStreams, Readers, or files:
  * `bytebuf`
  * `io/file-in-stream`
  * `io/bytebuf-in-stream`